-CBSE Class 10 Science Human Eye and Colorful World Assignment Set A
+CBSE Class 10 Science The Human Eye and the Colourful World Assignment Set A

-Assignment for Class 10 Science Chapter 11 Human Eyes And Colourful World
+Solved Assignment for Class 10 Science Chapter 10 The Human Eye and the Colourful World

 Question.
 To get line spectrum, the substances are excited in their